abruneau/hipstershop/docs/0_datadog_agent.md

 ## Logs

 To collect logs, you will need to set `logs.enabled` to `true`.
 If you want to monitor your entire cluster, you can leave `logs.containerCollectAll` to true.
 But if you work pods after pods, you can set it to `false` to only collect logs from the containers you enabled.
+I also recommend to read logs from files, as it seems to be more stable across k8s distributions: `logs.containerCollectUsingFiles: true`

 ## APM